What are sustainability credits?

 In the case of regulated Sustainability Credits schemes, the above problems are overcome by regulation.
 Participants either use the (often subsidised) OTC trading environments or the government provides large subsidies to exchanges for them to list the credits.
 Generally this means that politically sensitive sustainability causes (such as carbon emissions/abatement) will be regulated and receive government subsidies.
 However other sustainability causes, which can only be voluntary schemes, do not have access to subsidies and are not viable.
 What is needed is a trading environment with all the capabilities of an equity exchange but at a cost that can be afforded by voluntary schemes.

-Motif Markets’ XStack is ideal for trading Sustainability Credits.
-It is a full stack with a pluggable matching engine architecture allowing us to easily modify it to meet the needs of different credit schemes.
+Plxtra is an ideal platform for trading Sustainability Credits.
+It is a full stack solution with a pluggable matching engine architecture allowing it to be easily modified to meet the needs of different credit schemes.
 It is also designed for regulated trading of equities giving it the reliability and features desired by operators, traders and regulators.